 In capturing Hue at the start of the Tet Offensive, the Vietcong and North Vietnamese achieved a significant political coup.
 The Communists framed the taking of the city as a step toward restoring the nation’s unity, while simultaneously defeating the forces of disunity – represented by the United States and Saigon regime.
 Had American commanders been aware of Hue’s profound cultural and historical significance, they may have insisted that the South Vietnamese Army retake the city.
 But the South Vietnamese were not up to the task; they had neither the will nor the troops to push the Communists out of Hue.
 As a result, General William C. Westmoreland ordered the U.S. Marines into the city.

 In an operation that required surgical precision to preserve the city’s cultural sites, the Marines instead employed a hacksaw.
-U.S. units knocked down the walls of the citadel with airstrikes; struck buildings inside the Imperial City with tank fire and recoilless rifles; and dropped napalm on dug-in Communist soldiers, who frequently used the city’s sewers and residential buildings as fighting positions.
+American units knocked down the walls of the citadel with airstrikes; struck buildings inside the Imperial City with tank fire and recoilless rifles; and dropped napalm on dug-in Communist soldiers, who frequently used the city’s sewers and residential buildings as fighting positions.

 Contrary to the assertion of American military officials, the United States did have other options at Hue, including laying siege to the Imperial City in an attempt to starve out the Communist units there.
 Negotiation for the surrender of the occupying force was another alternative, although the fanaticism of the North Vietnamese regulars and Vietcong guerrillas, along with their willingness to die for their cause, may have made it impossible for the two sides to reach an understanding.

 But rather than negotiate with the Communists or attempt to starve them out, General Westmoreland decided that the Communists could not be allowed to take a major South Vietnamese city without punishment.
 In consequence, he ordered the destruction of the Vietcong and North Vietnamese inside the Imperial City.